-- (a) An individual for whom a health-care decision would be made may disqualify another individual from acting as default surrogate for the first individual.
+(a) An individual for whom a health-care decision would be made may disqualify another individual from acting as default surrogate for the first individual.
 The disqualification must be in a record signed by the first individual or communicated verbally or nonverbally to the individual being disqualified, another individual, or a responsible health-care professional.
-Disqualification under this subsection is effective even if made by an individual who lacks capacity to make an advance directive if the individual clearly communicates a desire that the individual being disqualified not make health care decisions for the individual.
+Disqualification under this subsection is effective even if made by an individual who lacks capacity to make an advance directive if the individual clearly communicates a desire that the individual being disqualified not make health-care decisions for the individual.

-(b) An individual is disqualified from acting as a default surrogate for an individual who lacks capacity to make health-care decisions if: - (1) a court finds that the potential default surrogate poses a danger to the individual, even if the court does not issue a [restraining order] against the potential surrogate(2) the potential default surrogate is an owner, operator, employee, or contractor - of a nursing home [or other residential care facility] in which the individual is residing or receiving care unless the owner, operator, employee, or contractor is a family member of the individual, the cohabitant of the individual or a descendant of the cohabitant; or - 17 (3) the potential default surrogate refuses to provide a timely declaration under 18 Section 12(c).
+(b) An individual is disqualified from acting as a default surrogate for an individual who lacks capacity to make health-care decisions if:

+(1) a court finds that the potential default surrogate poses a danger to the individual's well-being, even if the court does not issue a [restraining order] against the potential surrogate;

+(2) the potential default surrogate is an owner, operator, employee, or contractor of a nursing home [or other residential care facility] in which the individual is residing or receiving care unless the owner, operator, employee, or contractor is a family member of the individual, the cohabitant of the individual, or a descendant of the cohabitant; or

+(3) the potential default surrogate refuses to provide a timely declaration under

+Section 12(c).

-This Section disqualifies certain people from acting as a default surrogate, either because of the individual's stated wishes or as a matter of law.
-Subsection (a) permits the individual to disqualify any other individual from acting as the individual's default surrogate.
-This ability is not conditioned on the individual having capacity; individuals without capacity may have a strong sense that they do not feel comfortable with a particular person making decisions for them, and the Act takes the position that such opinions should be respected regardless of the individual's cognitive disability.
-Subsection (b)(1) disqualifies an individual who has been found by a court to pose a risk to the individual, regardless of whether the court has imposed a
+The provisions of this Section disqualify certain individuals from acting as a default surrogate, either because of the patient's stated wishes or as a matter of law.

+Subsection (a) permits the individual to disqualify any other individual from acting as the patient's default surrogate.
+This ability is not conditioned on the patient having capacity; patients without capacity may have a strong sense that they do not feel comfortable with a particular individual making decisions for them, and the Act takes the position that such opinions should be respected regardless of the patient's cognitive disability.

+Subsection (b)(1) disqualifies an individual who has been found by a court to pose a risk to the individual, regardless of whether the court has imposed a restraining order.